 Approximately 1,000 acres of tulips and daffodils are grown in Skagit County.
 They are sold for both cut flowers and bulbs and shipped to both the U.S. and Canada.
 About 20 million bulbs are harvested each summer in Skagit County.
 About 75 million cut flowers are grown in greenhouses and fields, accounting for over 50% of overall sales.
 About 500 acres of tulips are grown in the Valley, which represents 75% of U.S. commercial production.

 Skagit County is known worldwide for its Tulip Festival, which occurs the entire month of April.
 The Tulip Festival began in 1984 and now brings an estimated 300,000 visitors and $65 million in revenue to the county.
 The bulb industry averages about $20 million in annual gross income, $3 million of which is in bulb sales.

 Note: Master Gardeners do not arrange or provide the transportation for tours.
-We are “step-on guides” for tours that you or others arrange, bringing your transportation to us.
+We are “step-on guides” for tours that others arrange, bringing your transportation to us.

 The Discovery Garden is a five minute drive from the Skagit Valley tulip and daffodil fields.